meyersonj/normalize/README.md

     }
 ```

 For reference here a table with _likely_ file extensions associated with the MIME types we currently look for.
 Please note that this is a simplified representation and the actual mapping in the code is based on MIME types, **not** file extensions.
-For instance, the `.xml` extension is mapped to both `convert_to_doc` and `no_convert` functions because XML files can have different structures and uses, and the appropriate function would depend on the specific use case.
+For instance, the `.xml` extension is mapped to both `norm_to_doc` and `no_norm` functions because XML files can have different structures and uses, and the appropriate function would depend on the specific use case.

 | Droid detected MIME Type | Likely File Extensions |
 | --- | --- |